meyda/meyda/docs/audio-features.md

 `spectralFlux`

 - _Description_: A measure of how quickly the spectrum of a signal is changing.
 It is calculated by computing the difference between the current spectrum and that of the previous frame.
 - _What Is It Used For_: Often corresponds to perceptual "roughness" of a sound.
-Can be used for example, to determine the timbre of a sound.
+Can be used for example, to determine the timbre of a sound, and onset detection.
 - _Range_: Starts at `0.0`.
-This has no upper range as it depends on the input signal.
+The upper bound is equal to the square root of the buffer size.

 ### Spectral Slope